DevPieter/Divine-Golem/README.md

 ## Features

 - **Stage 5 Notifications**: Get notified when the End Stone Protector reaches stage 5.
-- **Location Detection**: Detects the location of the End Stone Protector and sends it in chat.
+- **Location and Stage Display**: Always know where the End Stone Protector is and which stage it is at.

 ## Description